Construction Contract Management: Best Practices, Tools & Tips

 Sirion enables businesses in this complex construction vertical to meet contract management needs with seamless functionality across the complete lifecycle of a contract – from authoring and negotiation to AI-powered legal review, automated risk assessment, and execution.
 The platform enables you to create complex multi-sourcing and subcontracting contract packages using smart tags to quickly populate first drafts and send for approval.

 With the Sirion CLM platform, once the contracts are digitized, you gain deep visibility into your contracts.
 You can visually monitor performance against contracted milestones, deliverables, and policy and regulatory requirements while automating obligation schedules.
-The AI-powered contract analytics help to identify risk elements such as missing clauses and clause deviations from the company’s preferred position.
+The AI-powered contract analysis help to identify risk elements such as missing clauses and clause deviations from the company’s preferred position.
 It also enables complete visibility into the linkages between different parties across the contract chain – from contractors and sub-contractors to building owners and developers.

 A purpose-built platform like Sirion integrates both pre and post-signature capabilities into a single platform, thus accessing the performance and consumption data.
 This is then tallied against invoices received from suppliers as well as pricing information, computation models, and other KPIs extracted from signed contracts by Sirion’s AI engine.
 The system will automatically identify invoice discrepancies as well as performance shortfalls and offer the remediation steps, thus preventing value leakages.